IsmailMoudden/FinAssist-public/README.md

 - **Chat panel remains inactive**: ensure `static/src/js/app.js` is loaded and the Flask API (when used) returns a 200 response.
 - **Vision requests time out**: review `vision_cache.json`, check network access to OpenRouter, and verify the `OPENROUTER_API_KEY` value.

+## Licensing and Contributions

+FinAssist Copilot is distributed under the Creative Commons Attribution-NonCommercial 4.0 International license.
+You may reuse and adapt the project for non-commercial work as long as you credit the FinAssist Team and link back to this repository.
+For commercial licensing or redistribution that removes the FinAssist branding, contact `ismail.moudden1@gmail.com`.